solidify/azure-devops-backup-tool-docs/restore.md

     publishLocation: 'pipeline'
 ```

-**Note**: You can find a full example of a working Restore pipeline at the bottom of this document.
+**Note**: A full example of a working Restore pipeline is provided at the end of this document.

-Inside the published artifact, you will find a folder named **RESTORE**.
-This folder will contain all of the following files, which can be used to simplify the mapping process (more specific documentation on each file will follow later in this document):
+Within the published artifact, you will find a folder named **RESTORE**.
+This folder contains the following files, which can assist you in the mapping process (detailed documentation on each file will be provided later in this document):

 - `identity_map.csv`
 - `identities.csv`